codetojoy/gists_web/angular/sandbox-routing/Notes.md

 ### TODO

-* 'please select player'
+x * 'please select player'
 * new player
 * delete player
-* edit player
+y * edit player
     - for dirty data, should not leave the edit component
         - deactivate
 * strategy as enum with dropdown